fahimalshihab/Cookies/picoctf_Most Cookies/README.md

 2) So, the first step is to go to the website and copy a session cookie: <code>eyJ2ZXJ5X2F1dGgiOiJibGFuayJ9.ZI9RUA.m8SdRNUSWyRR-H0lvcUPOTw-BMQ</code>

-We can write a script that uses the logic from Flask’s SecureCookieSessionInterface to decode and encode cookies.
+We can write a script that uses the logic from Flask’s SecureCookieSessionInterface(https://github.com/pallets/flask/blob/020331522be03389004e012e008ad7db81ef8116/src/flask/sessions.py#L304)to decode and encode cookies.

 But first we need to determine what value we should set in the cookie.
 We can find this on lines 45-47 of the server code.